Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

-When the quenched molten salt is used at high temperature, sulfate, carbonate and water will react with the workpiece, causing oxidation and decarburization in light cases and corrosion pitting in severe cases.
+The use of quenched molten salt at high temperatures can result in reactions between sulfates, carbonates, and water, causing oxidation and decarburization in mild cases and corrosion pitting in severe cases.

-In addition, when the surface of the workpiece is processed, copper sulfate is used for chemical copper plating due to process requirements.
+Furthermore, the surface of the workpiece is processed using copper sulfate for chemical copper plating as required by the process.

-If the surface copper plating layer is heated at high temperature before it is removed, the surface of the workpiece after quenching will also be corroded.
+If the surface copper plating layer is heated to high temperatures prior to removal, it will also result in corrosion of the workpiece surface after quenching.

 (5) Burn workpiece

-In order to keep the salt bath clean and prevent decarburization of quenched parts, most factories add appropriate deoxidizer to the molten salt, but it is easy to burn the workpiece if the construction is improper.
+To maintain the cleanliness of the salt bath and prevent decarburization of quenched parts, many factories add an appropriate deoxidizer to the molten salt.
+However, it’s important to note that improper construction can lead to the burning of the workpiece.

-The metallographic structure at the burning point is secondary ledeburite, and the black belt at the junction with the normal structure is troostite (carbon poor area), as shown in Fig. 3.
+The metallographic structure at the point of burning was identified as secondary ledeburite, with a black belt of troostite (a carbon-poor area) at the junction with the normal structure, as depicted in Fig. 3.

 Fig. 2 appearance of burned milling cutter